ISP19/problems/Kanban vs. Scrum/README.md

 Kanban vs. Scrum
 ===
 **Kanban: Continuous improvement, flexible processes** <br />
-Kanban is all about visualizing your work, limiting work in progress, and maximizing efficiency (or flow).
-Kanban teams focus on reducing the time it takes to take a project (or user story) from start to finish.
-They do this by using a kanban board and continuously improving their flow of work.
+Kanban is an agile methodology that is not necessarily iterative.
+Processes similar to Scrum have short iterations which imitating a project lifecycle on a small scale, having a distinct beginning and end for each iteration.
+Kanban allows the software be developed in one large development cycle.

-**Kanban cadence**: Kanban is based on a continuous workflow structure that keeps teams nimble and ready to adapt to changing priorities
+**Delivery Timelines**: Kanban is based on a continuous workflow structure that keeps teams nimble and ready to adapt to changing priorities

 **Release methodology**: In kanban, updates are released whenever they are ready, without a regular schedule or predetermined due dates.

-**Roles**: The whole team owns the kanban board.
+**Roles**: There are no pre-defined roles for a team.
+Although there may still be a Project Manager.
+The whole team owns the kanban board.
 Some teams enlist an agile coach but, unlike scrum, there is no single “kanban master” who keeps everything running smoothly.

-**Key metrics**: Lead time, cycle, and Work In Progress (WIP) limits time are important metrics for kanban teams.
+**Key metrics**: Measures production using Lead time, cycle, and Work In Progress (WIP) limits time or the amount of time it takes to complete one full piece of a project from beginning to end.

 **Change philosophy**: A kanban workflow can change at any time.
 New work items can get added to the backlog and existing cards can get blocked or removed all together based on prioritization.

+**Delegation & Prioritization**: Uses a "pull system" or a systematic workflow that allows team members to only pull new tasks once the previous task is complete.

 For more understand on Kanban: watch the [video](https://www.youtube.com/watch?v=R8dYLbJiTUE)